Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aiQhUjVl2AI.md

 ### Transcript

-> language you use c plus plus english english yes computers computer language a computer a computer um
+> language you use c plus plus english english yes computers computer language a computer a computer